Skip to main content

 Zach Orr, the current defensive signal-caller, played and coached for Martindale in Baltimore.

-So with last year's 13-sacker on the inside, Nnamdi Madubuike, and Pro Bowlers Roquan Smith at linebacker and Kyle Hamilton at safety, expect another day of unique alignments and relentless pass rushing.
+So, with Nnamdi Madubuike and his 13 sacks from 2023 on the inside, and Pro Bowlers Roquan Smith at linebacker and Kyle Hamilton at safety, expect another day of unique alignments and relentless pass rushing.

 "They're running the same stuff.
 They're going to mix it up.
 They're going to try to confuse the quarterback," Burrow said.
 "They're going to mix in a pressure here and there.
 They're going to send a zero (all-out) blitz at an opportune time.
 So you have to be on your Ps and Qs and reading your keys as a quarterback to understand where to best go with the football."